 What is Levorphanol?

 Levorphanol is an opioid pain medication (narcotic) used to treat moderate to severe pain.
-This medication may be prescribed for its ability to reduce pain quickly, but Levorphanol addiction is a potential risk factor of using this drug.
+This medication may be prescribed for its ability to reduce pain quickly, but Levorphanol addiction is a potential risk factor for using this drug.
 All opioid-related pain medications come with this risk.

 It is important to remember that as with all opioid drugs, this medication can interact with many other medicines and cause dangerous side effects, including death.